MileHacker Logo

 Final Recommendation for First-Timers

 Focus your initial exploration on the Yuzhong District.
-This central peninsula houses many iconic landmarks (Jiefangbei, Hongyadong, Three Gorges Museum) and is well-linked by metro.
+This central peninsula houses many iconic landmarks (Jiefangbei, Hongyadong, Three Gorges Museum) and is well-connected by metro.
 It gives a concentrated introduction to Chongqing's unique character before venturing further afield.